Lebanon's coronavirus lockdown piles pressure on flagging currency

 The government had sought in recent weeks to crack down on foreign exchange bureaus selling above an agreed rate of 2,000 pounds per dollar, with some shut down and others turning away customers seeking higher rates, making dollars more elusive.

-Banks have now halted withdrawals that had already been capped at as little as $100 per week.
-They introduced controls late last year when Lebanon was plunged into a crisis after capital inflows slowed and protests erupted against the ruling elite.
+Banks have now halted withdrawals which they had already capped at as little as $100 per week.
+They introduced controls late last year when Lebanon sunk into a crisis after capital inflows slowed and protests erupted against the ruling elite.

 While there has been no announcement on a move to stop dispensing dollars or on whether such measures were temporary, sources at four banks said that since the lockdown only freshly deposited dollars or those transferred in from abroad could be taken out.

 The government has extended the coronavirus lockdown until April 12, shutting nearly all businesses and the airport while enforcing an overnight curfew.
-Lebanon has recorded 479 coronavirus cases and 12 deaths.
+Lebanon has recorded 479 infections and 14 deaths, the health ministry said on Wednesday.

 Depositors have been forced to withdraw their dollars from ATMs that convert them to Lebanese pounds at the official rate, slashing the value and angering Lebanese already hit by sweeping job cuts and rising inflation.